Intro to Sponsorship

 Visit the links above for more information on how to sponsor people from these countries.

 If your friend or family member is a refugee (as defined by U.S. law) from any other country, you may soon be able to apply to sponsor them through the new Welcome Corps program.
 PLEASE NOTE: The Welcome Corps program is currently available for people who are willing to be matched with a refugee they don’t know.
-The option to “name” an individual you want to sponsor will open up in mid-2023.
+The option to “name” an individual you want to sponsor will open up at the end of 2023.

 Visit Welcome Corps’ resources for refugees for more information.